Abdullah-Jawahir/CR7-Tribute-Page/README.md

-This is my First free code camp project.
+This is my first Free Code Camp project.
 A Tribute Page for CR7.